 Store different varieties in different boxes.
 Just like different varieties of apples are ripe at different times, they also have different rates of spoilage.
 Keeping them separated helps you to keep track.

 Keep your apples in a cool, dark, frost free location.
 You don’t want the heat in that spot to get much over 45 degrees, and colder is better – 30-35 degrees would be perfect.
 Root cellars are fantastic choices.
 When the weather gets colder, shelves in the garage can work (provided that your garage is not prone to frost).
-You can also store apples in a frost-free shed, but it must keep the apples from freezing – if apples freeze, their internal cellular structure will be destroyed, and they will become mushy and inedible when thawed.
+You can also store apples in a frost-free shed, but it must keep the apples from freezing – if apples freeze, their internal cellular structure will be destroyed, and frozen apples will become mushy and inedible when thawed.

 If you are also storing potatoes, do NOT store your apples near potatoes!
 Potatoes give off an ethylene gas during storage that can cause apples to spoil quicker.
 In fact, if you have potatoes in one room, keep your apples in a completely different room, or if that’s not an option, keep them as far away from each other as possible.